udemy/js-tooling/README.md

 1. Run `yarn test` to make sure all tests pass.
 1. Commit/push your changes.
 1. Create a pull request against master.
-1. Get your pull request approved by a Team-F member.
+1. Get your pull request approved by a member of the Web Frontend team.
 1. Run `git fetch origin --tags`.
 This is important for the `lerna publish` step below, as lerna checks git tags to determine what changed.
 See [https://github.com/lerna/lerna#updated](https://github.com/lerna/lerna#updated).
 1. Get the latest code from master, via either pull or rebase.
 This is important for the `lerna publish` step below.
 If you have a merge conflict, lerna will fail to automatically push its "Publish" commit to your branch.
 1. Run `lerna publish` in order to publish your changes to npm.